 The attachment of a small antenna and equipment to a non-historic City light pole, painted and texturized to match the pole in appearance for camouflaging, will be the least intrusive design.
-The antenna will be placed on top of the City light pole and away from the closest residences.
+The antenna will be placed on top of the pole and will have no projection over the streets.
+The facility will not adversely affect and detract from the characteristics of the neighborhood.